 White and Delightsome!

-This bring us to the phrase "white and delightsome".
+This brings us to the phrase "white and delightsome".
 At first glance from our culture, it may appear to some that God prefers only those with white skin or that the gates to the New Jerusalem are labeled with "Whites Only!" signs.
 This is not the case.

 "Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool."
 (Isaiah 1:18)

 Here the concept of sins being "white" is in reference to cleanliness or "being made clean" before the Throne of God.
-In particular these are people whose sins have been covered by atonement.
+In particular, these are people whose sins have been covered by atonement.
 It also has reference to people who lived in a manner of being clean before God with specific reference to the cleanliness laws of Israel (i.e. they didn't drink blood, they didn't eat unclean animals, i.e. they kept Kosher).

-The phrase delightsome is interesting expression but is found with specific reference in the Book of Psalms:
+The phrase delightsome is an interesting expression but is found with specific reference in the Book of Psalms: